 Canyoneering Chicks is based in the state of Utah with participants in many states across America.
 We plan to continue expanding across the country and the globe!

 We invite you to join us in the canyons.
 If you want to get involved email us at firstname.lastname@example.org

-Create an Urban Canyoneering School to educate inner-city women of the benefits of canyoneering sports.
+Create an Urban Canyoneering School to educate inner-city women about benefits of canyoneering.